Wender101/wender101/README.md

 ### Olá!
 Eu sou o Wender Natanael :)

-- 🔭 Sou desenvolvedor front-end
+- 🔭 I'm a web developer
-- 🌱 Tenho 17 anos e estou a quase 2 anos de estudando desenvolvimento font-and.
-Por enquanto, tenho conhecimento em: html, css, sass, js e git...
+- 🌱 I'm 17 years old and I've been studying front-end development for almost 2 years.
+For now, I have knowledge in: html, css, sass, js and git...

 ##